A: TL/DR; my goals are different.

-I gathered that traditional publishers are rightly focused on printing what will sell.
-And I’m not sure what I’m writing will do that.
+I have gathered that traditional publishers are rightly focused on printing what will sell.
+I’m not sure what I’m writing will do that.
 For me, it seems catering to that would make what is an enjoyable hobby into a job with external pressures, more focused on marketability than anything else.
 In other words, I’m not interested in making a living doing this.

-I do this because I want to do all the things I love to do: writing, drawing, voice acting, design, and music.
+I do this because I just want to do all the things I love to do: writing, drawing, voice acting, design, and music.
 These books give me that opportunity, albeit at a slower pace.
 But that means I create on my own time, without external deadlines or too much outside influence.

 Moving towards trying to make money or a career out of this would be quite different.
 I have other means of making a living, and I’m thankful for that.
 This is how I choose to use my free time.

 I know many prolific writers, and I understand it takes years of effort to get noticed.
 You build a career over time, and there frankly are no guarantees.
 No writer I know doesn’t also teach or support their writing by some other means.
 That’s not me.